 The prognosis for most patients with CMV is good as long as they do not have a state of immunosuppression.
 Recovery is usually complete with treatment.
 However, fatigue may persist for several months.

 CMV pneumonia in marrow transplant patients can carry high mortality if the treatment is delayed.

 Relapse of CMV is very common in transplant patients

 If the patient is about to undergo a transplant, one should discuss prophylaxis with ganciclovir.

 Anti-CMV drugs target the viral DNA polymerase, pUL54.

 Two CMV proteins are implicated in the resistance of these drugs: pUL97 and pUL54.

-CMV can affect almost any organ in the body, and hence a multidisciplinary approach is necessary.
-Patients who are immunocompromised may consider prophylaxis therapy.
+CMV can affect almost any organ in the body, and hence an interprofessional approach is necessary.
+Patients who are immunocompromised may be considered prophylaxis therapy.
 However, one also has to consider drug interactions and drug toxicity.
-In addition, there is always the risk of developing drug resistance.
+Also, there is always the risk of developing drug resistance.
 A CMV vaccine is currently being evaluated in a clinical trial involving transplant patients, but it may be a few more years before it becomes available for routine use.
 Once an immunocompromised patient has been diagnosed with CMV, long-term follow up is necessary.
 Those who have retinitis need to follow up with an ophthalmologist.